abhikmitra/blog/content/blog/durable-task/index.md

     Hub->>TaskActivity: Task Invoked
     Hub-->>Orchestrator: TaskCompleted
 ```
-6. The Orchestration wakes up moment the hub detects a message in the Orchestrator Queue and *restarts the Orchestration from the beginning*.
+6. The Orchestration wakes up, the moment the hub detects a message in the Orchestrator Queue and *restarts the Orchestration from the beginning*.
 So all the logs that got printed last time gets printed again.
 Since this is the second time orchestration is running `Is replaying` is set to *True*.

  ```mermaid
 sequenceDiagram